-There are many roads in the Ely area that offer visitors a scenic wilderness experience, but one of the prettiest drives is along Fernberg Road.
+Many roads in the Ely area offer visitors a scenic wilderness experience, but one of the prettiest drives is along Fernberg Road.
 This stretch of about 20 miles runs through the Superior National Forest to the literal “end of the road” at Lake One, an entry point to the Boundary Waters Canoe Area Wilderness.
 The variety of aspen, birch, maple, ash, spruce and pine seemingly hug the road to create a corridor filled with color.
-Don’t forget to stop at the Fernberg Road Scenic Overlook for a fantastic view of marshy wetlands in all their autumn glory.
+Be sure to stop at the Fernberg Road Scenic Overlook for a fantastic view of marshy wetlands in all their autumn glory.

 Mesabi Iron Range

 Fall at Pelican Lake in Orr is something you won’t want to miss.
-Pelican Lake is known for excellent fall fishing: try jigging for crappie and you won’t be disappointed.
+Pelican Lake is known for its excellent fall fishing; try jigging for crappie and you won’t be disappointed.
 While you’re reeling them in, enjoy the golden scenes of autumn as the trees shed their summer green and take on the breathtaking beauty of orange and red splashed against a bright blue sky.
-There is nothing like the scenery and serenity that northern Minnesota offers in the fall, and Pelican Lake is the perfect place to take it all in.
+There's nothing like the scenery and serenity that northern Minnesota offers in the fall, and Pelican Lake is the perfect place to take it all in.

 Discover more of beautiful Northeast Minnesota and plan your fall getaway.